 Your employees need to know the most about data protection laws and how they affect them.
-Nearly every single person in an enterprise business environment is touched by some aspect of these laws.
-The biggest one is the General Data Protection Regulation, or the GDPR.
+Almost every single person in an enterprise environment is affected by some aspect of these laws — the biggest one being the General Data Protection Regulation (GDPR).

-Employee preparedness is tantamount to your success and to your risk management plans.
-If you haven’t implemented a compliance strategy for the GDPR and/or other data compliance initiatives, your organization needs to consider it now.
-Operationally, most organizations cannot afford to have a regulatory hiccup.
-A simple email from one of your employees to a potential customer in the European Union could trigger a huge string of issues, including but not limited to an unauthorized solicitation.
+Employee preparedness is tantamount to your data protection and risk management planning success.
+If you haven’t implemented a compliance strategy for the GDPR and/or other data compliance initiatives yet, your organization needs to consider one now.
+After all, most organizations cannot afford to have a regulatory hiccup.
+A simple email from one of your employees to a European Union customer could trigger millions of dollars in penalties and fines.

-What mechanisms does your organization have in place to ensure employee compliance?
+What mechanisms does your organization use to ensure employee compliance with data protection laws?
 As an employer, it is your responsibility to make sure compliance is met.

 This post was written in conjunction with the AOTMP® Efficiency First® Framework’s Risk Management and Regulatory Compliance core activities.

-Efficiency First® Framework v3.0 is the standard for measuring Telecom / Mobility / IT Management Center of Excellence maturity.
+Efficiency First® Framework v3.0 is the standard for measuring telecom, mobility, and IT management Center of Excellence maturity.
 It defines a comprehensive set of strategic performance measures, tactical diagnostic measures, and best practice principles used to optimize Center of Excellence business value.
 Enterprise organizations adopt the Framework and vendors align solutions to Framework principles.